chapmanjacobd/library/.github/README.md

         library merge-mv --parent folder1/ folder2/  # folder1 will be moved to folder2/folder1/
         library merge-mv --parent file1.txt folder2/ # file1 will be moved to folder2/file1_parent_folder/file1.txt

     nb.
-This tool, like other lb subcommands, only works on files.
+This tool, like other library subcommands, only works on files.
 Empty folders will not be created on the destination

 </details>